-There are times when your thirteen year old may seem like a seasoned litigator, and your kitchen feels like a courtroom.
-Kids are surprisingly adept at negotiating, and sometimes it’s hard to "beat them at their own game.”
-It’s important to teach kids how to negotiate because it’s a necessary life skill, what they don’t need to learn is that they can negotiate with you to decrease your power as a parent.
+There are times when your teen probably seems like a seasoned litigator and your kitchen feels like a courtroom.
+Kids are surprisingly adept at negotiating, and sometimes it’s hard to "beat them at their own game."
+While it’s important to teach kids how to negotiate because it’s a necessary life skill, what they don’t need to learn is that they can negotiate with you to decrease your power as a parent.

 In most negotiations, one person has more power than the other.
 In parenting situations, it’s the child who has less power, and he is looking to be empowered.
 In conflict situations, it's really that he either wants to do something you don’t want him to do or he doesn’t want to do something you want him to do.

 As parents, we don’t set out to over-negotiate.
 We mean well, and we “fall into it.”
 When our kids whine, argue or resist, we give in or back off because we see it as a shortcut to compliance.
 If we negotiate with him, he’ll comply more readily.
 We also do it because we’re haunted by ghosts from our own childhood: “My mother never listened to me, so I’m not going to do that to my kids.”